-But even with a perfect system, and high workloads, the systemic issues were bound to overwhelm it for reasons related to six types of incoming files.
+But even with a perfect system and high workloads, the systemic issues were bound to overwhelm it for reasons related to six types of incoming files.

-A. BACKLOGS – SIMPLE FILES: On the back-end, the problems were clear — untested systems, full implementation from the beginning, complicated rules, and new staff to implement it.
+A. BACKLOGS – SIMPLE FILES: On the back-end, the problems were clear — untested systems, the full implementation from the beginning, complicated rules, and new staff to implement it.
 Yep, that sucks as bad you would think.
-And so any request would present more challenge to handle than usual.
+And so any request would present more challenges to handle than usual.
 New approaches, longer service times.
 That happens everywhere with change (and is identified as one of the biggest stumbling blocks to change in the management literature — looking for the benefits from Day 1 instead of recognizing that the benefits are on the long-tail, not the short-hump).
 But guess what happened?
 Not only did initial Phoenix processing take longer than the previous methods, some departments simply STOPPED processing anything they had done previously.
 It wasn’t a transition, it was “Okay, let’s stop completely”.
-They filled out the basics, and sent it on to Phoenix to handle.
+They filled out the basics and sent it on to Phoenix to handle.
 Long-term, there will be a balance, but in the beginning, many of the steps that departments will eventually end up doing when everything is worked out were just dumped on Phoenix.
-So backlogs started occuring even for simple files.
+So backlogs started occurring even for simple files.

 B. BACKLOGS – COMPLICATED FILES: If you have seen the news, they frequently have talked about this area as the primary stopper.
 The “complicated” files.
-Except no one really knows what that means or believes there is anything complicated about pay.
+Except that no one really knows what that means or believes there is anything complicated about pay.
 And the unions love to harp on it.

 Except the problems originated with the OLD system, not the new.
 So let’s craft an example…Let’s say John and Jane both started work at CIDA in 1997.
-Both were new to government.
+Both were new to the government.
 And they both started as PM-2s, lowest band, represented by PSAC.
 Then their stories diverge.